jayakarraok6/Is-it-true-AI/README.md

 # Is-it-true-AI
-AI powered misinformation and scam detection platform built using lovable AI Is It True AI is an AI-powered misinformation and scam detection platform designed to help users verify online content before trusting or sharing it. try it here: https://true-ui-builder.lovable.app
+s It True AI is an AI-powered platform that analyzes online content and helps users identify misinformation, scams, and misleading claims.
+The platform combines AI reasoning with a clean, modern interface to provide users with transparent explanations instead of simple yes/no answers.

+try it here:
+https://true-ui-builder.lovable.app